RistoBIn/international-website/src/pages/about/social-responsibility.md

 splitSection:
   left: '##  UN''s Sustainable Development Goals'
   right: >-
-    Safeguarding the ocean space is integral to our vision of giving everyone the opportunity to see under water.
-SEALAB is therefore dedicated to contributing to the UN's Sustainable Development Goals.
+    The ocean space is a key resource for energy, food, minerals, leisure, and transportation.
+It represents huge potential for value creation.
+Yet data and knowledge about the ocean space is scarce, and concerns are rising over its’ health and sustainability.
+SEALAB solutions are not just investments in growth and economic sustainability, they provide a leap in data acquisition and knowledge creation about human impact on the world’s largest ecosystems.

+    \

-    In addition to the specific goal of sustainable management of sea life (SDG 14), activities related to the sea make important contributions to other areas, such as; food production (SDG 2), responsible consumption and production (SDG 12), employment and economic growth (SDG 8), innovation and infrastructure (SDG 9) and climate action (SDG 13).
+    In addition to the specific goal of sustainable management of sea life (SDG 14), activities related to the sea make important contributions to other goals, such as; food security (SDG 2), responsible consumption and production (SDG 12), employment and economic growth (SDG 8), innovation and infrastructure (SDG 9) and climate action (SDG 13).
 threeColSection: